Analysis of a finite element method for PDEs in evolving domains with topological changes: Stability and error analysis

 In the last estimate we used the trace inequality $\|u\|_{H^{m+1}(\Odt{n})}\lesssim \|u\|_{H^{m+2}(\mathcal{O}(\cQ))}$ and \eqref{ExtBound0}.
 Combining this bound with the one in \eqref{h17} yields the bound \eqref{est:consist}. \end{proof}

 \begin{remark} \rm The factor $\gamma_s^\frac12 h^m$ in the consistency error bound results from the fact that the ghost penalty stabilization $s_h(\cdot,\cdot)$ that we use is \emph{not} consistent, $s_h(u,v_h) \neq 0$.
 The stabilization parameter $\gamma_s=c_\gamma(1 +\frac{\Delta t}{h})$ is not uniformly bounded if $\Delta t \sim h^\alpha$ with $\alpha < 1$.
 At the same time, the latter scaling is not very realistic.
-This consistency error due to the stabilization can be avoided if one uses a consistent variant of ghost penalty stabilization, i.e., one for which $s_h(u,v_h) = 0$ for all $v_h$ holds, e.g., the derivative jump formulation \cite{Badia2022}. \end{remark}
+This consistency error due to the stabilization can be avoided if one uses a consistent variant of ghost penalty stabilization, i.e., one for which $s_h(u,v_h) = 0$ for all $v_h$ holds, e.g., the derivative jump formulation \cite{Badia2022}.
+In the latter case, the method does not impose any restrictions on $\Delta t$ in terms of $h$. \end{remark}